tromer/signal_processing/README.rst

 Background
 ----------------
-This module introduces a natural interface for signal processing, as well as various signal processing functions.
+This module introduces a natural interface for signal processing, and it makes signal processing code simpler and shorter.
+It also introduces various signal processing functions.
 It's based on numpy, scipy, and uses pint for units support.

 Motivation